 In women who have yet to go through menopause, drinking alcohol correlates with a rise in estrogen.
 Certain studies suggest that the onset of menopause has been delayed due to moderate alcohol consumption.
 Binge drinking—five or more drinks per day for women—has the most severe effect on hormones and the functioning of the rest of the body.

 How Does Alcohol Affect Testosterone Levels?

 Conversely, alcohol consumption tends to lower testosterone levels.
-A study from the Testosterone Centers of Texas suggests that alcohol and the male hormone, testosterone, decreases in inverse proportion to the amount of alcohol consumed.
+Studies also suggest that the male hormone testosterone decreases inversely to alcohol consumed.
 Low testosterone levels in both men and women can lead to sluggishness, tiredness, irritability, lowered muscle mass, and a lack of motivation.
-Encouraged by the depressant effects of alcohol, heavy drinking can result in a significant impact on testosterone levels.
-However, the same study showed that moderate drinking (two or three beers a day and no more) caused only a “slight” decrease in testosterone levels.
-This suggests that heavy drinking plays a much more significant impact on testosterone levels.
-It also suggests that as estrogen levels rise due to alcohol consumption, testosterone levels decrease as a result.
+Encouraged by the depressant effects of alcohol, heavy drinking can significantly impact testosterone levels.